john

 Historically, leaps from cartridges to disks to digital storefronts changed how games were built and sold.
 Cross-play and live service models emerged alongside social platforms, expanding communities.

-Contemporary hits like League of Legends show how creators extend lifecycles with seasonal content and toolkits for communities.
+Contemporary hits like Cyberpunk 2077 show how creators extend lifecycles with seasonal content and toolkits for communities.
 New IP are launching smaller, iterating quickly, and scaling with feedback loops.

 For Browser players, input latency is critical; edge nodes and streaming pipelines are closing the gap for competitive scenes.
 Accessibility settings—remappable inputs, scalable UI, and audio cues—help broaden participation.